luisibanez/open-source-databases-tutorial/source/Neo4J/Create.rst

 Exercise
 ~~~~~~~~

+* Proceed to add Actors as Nodes (using only a "Name" property

+ * Add relationships between Actors an the Movies they were in.
+ * Do this with the relationship type "ACTED_IN".

-Proceed to add the directors of your favorite movies and connect them to the
+* Proceed to add the directors of your favorite movies

-respective movie nodes.
-Remeber not to duplicate directors, and to use always
+ * Add relationships to the movies they directed.
-the relationship type "DIRECTED".
+ * Do this with the relationship type "DIRECTED".

 .. _curl: http://en.wikipedia.org/wiki/CURL